A TOUCH OF CLASSICAL PLUS, INC

 PRACTICE REQUIREMENTS.
 You have made a wise decision to study a musical instrument.
 Learning an instrument is both challenging and rewarding.
 Following these guidelines will assist you in having a great experience.

 - Use the practice chart or your lesson notebook as a guide for what and how to practice.
 Students not showing consistent evidence of practice and progress on a weekly basis, may be dismissed from the Studio.
+Parents of very young students must take notes or record the lesson.

 - Parents must monitor and work with their children.
 It is encouraged that parents attend lessons with their child and learn the instrument and skills with them.
 In doing this, it will ensure effective and quality practice time at home.